Complexity Framework For Forbidden Subgraphs I: The Framework: Application to NP-Complete Problems

 \begin{theorem} and {\sc Node Steiner Tree} are C123-problems. \end{theorem}

 \begin{proof} As the two variants are equivalent (on unweighted graphs), we only consider {\sc Edge Steiner Tree}, which is linear-time solvable for graphs of bounded treewidth~\cite{ALS91} so satisfies C1.
-For showing C2, reduce from {\sc Edge Steiner Tree}.
+For showing C2, we reduce from {\sc Edge Steiner Tree}, which is \NP-complete even for grid graphs~\cite{GJ77}, and thus for planar graphs.

-Let $(G,T,k)$ be an instance with $|V(G)|=n$.
-We build a subcubic graph $G'$ where we replace each node $v$ in $G$ with a rooted binary tree $T_v$ in which there are $n$ leaf vertices (so the tree contains at most $2n$ nodes and is of depth $\lceil \log n \rceil$).
+Let $(G,T,k)$ be an instance, where $G$ is a planar graph with $|V(G)|=n$.
+We build a planar subcubic graph $G'$ where we replace each node $v$ in $G$ with a rooted binary tree $T_v$ in which there are $n$ leaf vertices (so the tree contains at most $2n$ nodes and is of depth $\lceil \log n \rceil$).
 For each edge $e=uv$ of $G$, add to $G'$ a path $e'$ of length $4n^2$ between some a leaf of $T_u$ and a leaf of $T_v$ (ensuring that each leaf is incident with at most one such path).
 If $v$ in $G$ is in $T$, then the root vertex of $T_v$ is a terminal in~$G'$ (and these are the only terminals in $G'$ and form the set $T'$).
-We claim that $(G,T,k)$ is a yes-instance if and only if $(G',T',4n^2 \cdot k+2n^2)$ is a yes-instance.
+We note that $G$ is planar subcubic, and we claim that $(G,T,k)$ is a yes-instance if and only if $(G',T',4n^2 \cdot k+2n^2)$ is a yes-instance.

 First suppose $G$ has a Steiner tree $S$ with at most $k$ edges.
 We build a Steiner tree $S'$ in $G'$: if $e=uv$ is in $S$, then we add to $S'$ a path that comprises $e'$ and paths that join the roots of~$T_u$ and $T_v$ to $e'$.
 The sum of the lengths of these paths, additional to the $4n^2 \cdot k$, is bounded above by $2 \cdot n \cdot \log n \leq 2n^2$.